piechartssuck/courses/content/syllabus/index.md

 - **Assumptions**:<br>

-  1. Just assume that all submissions are to be written **formally** and should include with the appropriate use of language, grammar, syntax, etc. and follow standard APA 7th edition formatting guidelines where applicable.
+  1. All submissions are to be written **formally** and should include with the appropriate use of language, grammar, syntax, etc. and follow standard APA 7th edition formatting guidelines where applicable.
-  2. People who are easily offended by content, believe their work to be flawless, generally unable to handle criticism, or are looking for rainbows and ponies should consider looking at another course.
+  2. People who are easily offended by content, believe their work to be flawless, or are generally unable to handle criticism.
 However if you care about data, real-world practice, and learning a highly marketable skill then you’ve come to the right place.
-  3. There is a great deal of content in this course and you will likely struggle with some at times.
-Given that, there is also something to be said about the satisfaction a person gets when figuring something out, but nowhere is it written that has to be on your own.
-You may find that a nudge here or there elicits the same feeling so please reach out for help.
+  3. This course covers a lot of material, and it is normal to encounter challenges along the way.
+While there is value in the satisfaction of solving things on your own, it does not mean you have to do it entirely by yourself.
+Sometimes, a little guidance can bring about the same sense of accomplishment, so do not hesitate to reach out for help.

 ## Communication